Inca agriculture: Land use

 Inca farmers learned how to best use the land to maximize agriculture production.
 This expressed itself in the form of stone terraces to keep the important Andean soil from eroding down the mountain side.
 These terraces also helped to insulate the roots of plants during cold nights and hold in the moisture of the soil, keeping plants growing and producing longer in the high altitudes.
 Tipón was a location in the Inca Empire that was an estate for Inca nobles.
 It had terrace walls that were anywhere from 6 to 15 feet tall.
+Típon had a 13 stone faced terraces which incorporated canals which reached 4.5 tall aqueduct to distributed water to different areas in the terraces.

 The Inca often irrigated these terraces by using water melting from nearby glaciers.
 The Inca transported this freshly melted water to crop fields by building irrigation canals to move the water and cisterns to store the water.
 Another method that the Inca used to gain more farm land was to drain wetlands in order to get to the rich fertile top soil underneath the shallow water.
 The Inca also understood the value of crop rotation and planted different crops in the same fields annually replenishing the soil and producing better harvests.

 The Inca agricultural terraces at Moray.